top of page

 In Trivex, prescriptions can go from +6.00 to –8.00* (Cyl 4.00) for the Serengeti® sunglasses range.

-Flightsunglasses.com has partnered with Serengeti to provide these options, though many local options may be able to work with Serengeti as well, depending on location and availability.
+Flightsunglasses.com has partnered with Serengeti to offer these prescription options, though many local providers may also offer them depending on location and availability.

 For non-prescription, check out the Serengeti 555nm lens on Amazon (which is often cheaper than Serengeti's website).